Hague School: Oosterbeek and Barbizon

 In the 1830s artists like Théodore Rousseau, Jean-François Millet, Charles-François Daubigny, and Jean-Baptiste-Camille Corot found their way to Barbizon, a forested area near Fontainebleau.
 The emphasis of their work here was on painting nature as they saw it - Barbizon was not a school but a community of artists.
-This gave rise to the well known Barbizon school and their example was followed in the 1850s by a few Dutch painters who gathered in Oosterbeek in order to work in the surrounding countryside.
+This gave rise to the well-known Barbizon School and their example was followed in the 1850s by a few Dutch painters who gathered in Oosterbeek in order to work in the surrounding countryside.

-These painters had been influenced by the artists of the Barbizon School and emulated them by registering their impressions with rapid strokes of color.
+These painters had been influenced by the artists of the Barbizon School and emulated them by registering their impressions with rapid strokes of colour.
 Johannes Warnardus Bilders, father of Gerard Bilders, moved to Oosterbeek in 1852 and attracted many pupils: Anton Mauve, a cousin-in-law of Vincent van Gogh, the Maris brothers (Jacob, Willem and Matthijs) in the summer, as well as the regular visitors Willem Roelofs and Paul Gabriël.
-Some of these artists, such as Jozef Israëls, Jacob Maris and Jan Hendrik Weissenbruch visited Barbizon to paint there.
+Some of these artists, such as Jozef Israëls, Jacob Maris, and Jan Hendrik Weissenbruch visited Barbizon to paint there.

 The Hague and Düsseldorf

 There was a slight connection between the "Düsseldorf Art Association" when an exhibition on "Fishing in Scheveningen" occurred.
 It concerned such artists as Carl Hilgers, Hermann Mevius, Carl Adloff and Andreas Achenbach.

 The call of the Düsseldorf painters' school attracted artists of the Hague school, such Johannes Bosboom and J. W. Bilders.
 At the beginning of his career Jozef Israëls went on a study trip to Düsseldorf.
 Also Julius van de Sande Bakhuyzen and Philip Sadée came to Düsseldorf.
-The Düsseldorf academy was famous as a training center for her scenery and histories painting.
+The Düsseldorf academy was famous as a training centre for her scenery and histories painting.
 The bright colour order which distinguishes those paintings is unmistakable.